JaviDoria/Credit-Card-Project/README.md

 # CREDIT CARD PROJECT:
 The purpose of this project is to carry out a complete Data Analytics process simulating a real case in a professional business.
-The case focuses on a company planning to launch a new credit card with advantageous benefits, specifically targeting the Christmas season.
+The case focuses on a company planning to launch a new credit card with advantageous benefits, specifically targeting people with certain financial characteristics.
 For this reason, it needs an analysis to identify which customers might qualify for it.
 Moreover, I will develop an app that predicts the ideal customer target for this product.
 In addition to addressing this task for the company, I will provide them with an app that, with just a few questions, will indicate whether a customer is the ideal match for this product or not.